-The Chicken Factor: "I wouldn't be able to fire them if they didn't work out!"

-Sadly, I have encountered dozens of firms with unacceptable staff members who are still present - and getting paid - because the lawyers can't bring themselves to fire them.
-It requires a perspective shift from "I can't be that mean" to "the business I own requires a more committed and more skilled team member."
+The Chicken Factor: "I wouldn't be able to fire them if they didn't work out!" ave encountered dozens of firms with unacceptable staff members who are still - and getting paid - because the lawyers can't bring themselves to fire them.
+It - perspective shift from "I can't be that mean" to "the business I own requires a - more committed and more skilled team member."